project-single

 CHALLENGE

-The goal of this conversion of a former industrially zoned building into this spacious 8 story residential townhouse in SoHo rethought how a building could actively contribute to a more sustainable urban realm.
+The goal of the conversion of a former industrially zoned building into this spacious 8 story residential townhouse in SoHo rethought how a building could actively contribute to a more sustainable urban realm.
+A Climate Skin was developed, it's adaptability to environmental conditions represents a rethinking of the residence’s footprint on the environment, and reduces approximately 45% of the annual energy costs.
+With its green roofs, it anticipates future, more sustainable design approaches to urban living.

 INNOVATION